vinhta1/Obsidian-Repository/SCCoM/Factions.md

 # The Black Company

 ### Goal: Work.
-Profit.
-Influence.
+Advance.
 Profit.

 The Black Company isn't one faction.
-It is more like an entity.
+It is more like a conglomerate.
 A meat grinder that young and aspiring people walk into willingly, only to come out without a will to live.
 That isn't to say that this company isn't necessary.
-In fact, it has led to many revolutions in every field: medical advancements,
+In fact, it has led to many revolutions in every field: medical advancements, technological breakthroughs, you name it.
+Behind closed doors and buried underneath paperwork and bureaucracy, things that shouldn't exist are contained in concrete and linoleum cells.
+Research on Rifts, Relics, and further anomalies are performed in the pursuit of progress, often citing it's "for the good of everyone."
+Once again, it isn't a faction, or even a singular entity.
+But if you want to find where all the weird is happening, the headquarters can be found right in the middle of Santa Cruz: a towering pure black monolith that no one can seem to see.